Status of Study Abroad for the 2022-2023 Academic Year

 Please note: We rely heavily but not exclusively on the U.S. State Department’s Travel Advisories, especially ratings due to factors other than COVID-19 (conflict/unrest, natural disaster, terrorism, etc.).
 A Level 3 or Level 4 Travel Advisory that is solely due to COVID-19 risks does not automatically exclude travel.

 As stated in previous COVID-19 briefings, OIE values and supports study abroad and cross-cultural educational experiences.
 However, the ongoing global pandemic necessitates constant review, and there remains the possibility that students may need to make alternate plans.
 Individuals need to carefully weigh their personal travel risks, considering their own health situation and any underlying risk factors, and realize COVID-19 risks and restrictions may limit travel (and funding) options for the foreseeable future.
 Our hope is that circumstances continue to improve and that opportunities for study abroad will increase.

-Study Abroad Advisors in OIE will be available this fall to consult with students who are interested in planning ahead and considering future options.
+Study Abroad Advisors in OIE remain available to consult with students as they consider future options.